No. 23 San Diego State Aztecs play the California Golden Bears - WTOP News

 San Jose, California; Saturday, 10:30 p.m.
 EST

-BOTTOM LINE: No. 23 San Diego State takes on Cal at SAP Center at San Jose in San Jose, California.
+BOTTOM LINE: No. 23 San Diego State faces Cal in San Jose, California.

-The Aztecs have a 6-2 record in non-conference games.
-San Diego State is the top team in the MWC at limiting opponent scoring, allowing 64.7 points while holding opponents to 35.9% shooting.
+The Aztecs have a 6-2 record against non-conference oppponents.
+San Diego State ranks sixth in the MWC with 14.6 assists per game led by Nicholas Boyd averaging 4.2.

-The Golden Bears have a 7-3 record in non-conference play.
-Cal is sixth in the ACC scoring 35.8 points per game in the paint led by Andrej Stojakovic averaging 8.4.
+The Golden Bears are 7-3 in non-conference play.
+Cal ranks third in the ACC with 10.8 offensive rebounds per game led by Mady Sissoko averaging 2.9.

-San Diego State’s average of 8.7 made 3-pointers per game this season is only 0.8 more made shots on average than the 7.9 per game Cal allows.
-Cal averages 16.8 more points per game (81.5) than San Diego State gives up to opponents (64.7).
+San Diego State averages 75.7 points per game, 0.6 fewer points than the 76.3 Cal gives up.
+Cal averages 8.5 made 3-pointers per game this season, 0.6 more makes per game than San Diego State gives up.

-TOP PERFORMERS: Miles Byrd is shooting 42.5% and averaging 13.1 points for the Aztecs.
+TOP PERFORMERS: Miles Byrd is scoring 13.1 points per game and averaging 4.6 rebounds for the Aztecs.

-Stojakovic is averaging 19.9 points and 5.1 rebounds for the Golden Bears.
+Jovan Blacksher Jr. is averaging 14.4 points and four assists for the Golden Bears.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.